-- be familiar with the new Computing Curriculum and level descriptors/national guidelines; - understand the relationship of the subject to the curriculum as a whole; - keep up to date with new initiatives and developments in the subject area e.g. through attending training and reading;
+- be familiar with the new Computing Curriculum and level descriptors/national guidelines; - understand the relationship of the subject to the curriculum as a whole; - keep up to date with new initiatives and developments in the subject area e.g. through attending training and reading; - contribute to the SSE and DP for the curriculum area; - work with the Head (C Keay) and Assistant Head (S Burke) to ensure curriculum coverage, continuity and progression in the subject for all pupils; - contribute to the development and implementation of policies and schemes of work in line with the new Computing Curriculum; - contribute to staff development through support and work with the CPD Leader; - support teachers and others to ensure they are clear about the learning challenges in lessons and the success criteria linked to these; communicating these effectively to pupils; - identify appropriate resources for the subject and ensure they are used efficiently and safely; including providing an up to date inventory of resources and coordinating their storage; - work with the Headteacher to establish and implement clear procedures for assessing, recording and reporting on pupil achievement; - retain an up-to-date copy of all medium term plans and assessments;

-- contribute to the SSE and DP for the curriculum area; - work with the Head (C Keay) and Assistant Head (S Burke) to ensure curriculum coverage, continuity and progression in the subject for all pupils; - contribute to the development and implementation of policies and schemes of work in line with the new Computing Curriculum; - contribute to staff development through support and work with the CPD Leader; - support teachers and others to ensure they are clear about the learning challenges in lessons and the success criteria linked to these; communicating these effectively to pupils; - identify appropriate resources for the subject and ensure they are used efficiently and safely; including providing an up to date inventory of resources and coordinating their storage; - work with the Headteacher to establish and implement clear procedures for assessing, recording and reporting on pupil achievement; - retain an up-to-date copy of all medium term plans and assessments; - work with others as part of an LIT to ensure the above are carried out on an on-going basis; - take the lead role in Office 365 implementation and development alongside Headteacher and Ryan Byrne; - continue to meet the standards demonstrated in achieving the ICT Mark; - analyse assessment data and report to Headteacher; - oversee safety in school alongside Headteacher; - ensure inclusion of all learners in collaboration with the Inclusion Leader; - consult learners via pupil conferencing.
+- take the lead role in Office 365 implementation and development alongside Headteacher and Ryan Byrne; - continue to meet the standards demonstrated in achieving the ICT Mark; - analyse assessment data and report to Headteacher; - oversee safety in school alongside Headteacher; - ensure inclusion of all learners in collaboration with the Inclusion Leader; - consult learners via pupil conferencing.